Alphabet (formal languages)

-In formal language theory, an alphabet is a non-empty set of symbols/glyphs, typically thought of as representing letters, characters, or digits but among other possibilities the "symbols" could also be a set of phonemes (sound units).
-Alphabets in this technical sense of a set are used in a diverse range of fields including logic, mathematics, computer science, and linguistics.
-An alphabet may have any cardinality ("size") and depending on its purpose maybe be finite (e.g., the alphabet of letters "a" through "z"), countable (e.g., $\{v_1, v_2, \ldots\}$), or even uncountable (e.g., $\{v_x : x \in \mathbb{R} \}$).
+In formal language theory, an alphabet, often called a vocabulary in the context of terminal and nonterminal symbols, is a non-empty set of indivisible symbols/characters/glyphs, typically thought of as representing letters, characters, digits, phonemes, or even words.
+The definition is used in a diverse range of fields including logic, mathematics, computer science, and linguistics.
+An alphabet may have any cardinality ("size") and, depending on its purpose, may be finite (e.g., the alphabet of letters "a" through "z"), countable (e.g., $\{v_1, v_2, \ldots\}$), or even uncountable (e.g., $\{v_x : x \in \mathbb{R} \}$).

-Strings, also known as "words", over an alphabet are defined as a sequence of the symbols from the alphabet set.
+Strings, also known as "words" or "sentences", over an alphabet are defined as a sequence of the symbols from the alphabet set.
 For example, the alphabet of lowercase letters "a" through "z" can be used to form English words like "iceberg" while the alphabet of both upper and lower case letters can also be used to form proper names like "Wikipedia".
-A common alphabet is {0,1}, the binary alphabet, and a "00101111" is an example of a binary string.
-Infinite sequence of symbols may be considered as well (see Omega language).
+A common alphabet is {0,1}, the binary alphabet, and "00101111" is an example of a binary string.
+Infinite sequences of symbols may be considered as well (see Omega language).

-It is often necessary for practical purposes to restrict the symbols in an alphabet so that they are unambiguous when interpreted.
-For instance, if the two-member alphabet is {00,0}, a string written on paper as "000" is ambiguous because it is unclear if it is a sequence of three "0" symbols, a "00" followed by a "0", or a "0" followed by a "00".
+Strings are often written as the concatenation of their symbols, and when using this notational convention it is convenient for practical purposes to restrict the symbols in an alphabet so that this notation is unambiguous.
+For instance, if the two-member alphabet is {00,0}, a string written in concatenated form as "000" is ambiguous because it is unclear if it is a sequence of three "0" symbols, a "00" followed by a "0", or a "0" followed by a "00".
+However, this is a limitation on the notation for writing strings, not on their underlying definitions.
+Like any finite set, {00,0} can be used as an alphabet, whose strings can be written unambiguously in a different notational convention with commas separating their elements: 0,00 ≠ 0,0,0 ≠ 00,0.

 Notation

-If L is a formal language, i.e. a (possibly infinite) set of finite-length strings, the alphabet of L is the set of all symbols that may occur in any string in L.